Asymptotic Value in Zero-Sum Stochastic Games with Vanishing Stage Duration and Public Signals: Introduction

-An interesting question is what happens if the players are more and more patient, i.e., what happens with $v_\lambda$ when $\lambda$ tends to $0$.
-In many frameworks $v_\lambda(\cdot)$ converges uniformly when $\lambda$ tends to $0$.
-This was proved for different types of stochastic games in \cite{Eve58}, \cite{MerZam71}, \cite{Koh74}, \cite{BewKoh76}, \cite{AumMas95}, \cite{Ros00}, \cite{RosSor01}, \cite{BolGauVig15}, \cite{Zil23}.
-However, $v_\lambda$ may diverge when $\lambda$ tends to $0$, even in simple frameworks. \cite{Zil16} shows an example of a finite state-blind stochastic game without the limit value. \cite{RenZil20} develops the previous paper, considering another example of a game without a limit value, similar to the one in \cite{Zil16}.
-See \cite{Vig13} for an example of a game with perfect observation of the state and without a limit value, but with compact action spaces, finite state space, continuous payoff and transition functions.
-See also \cite{SorVig15} for a paper about a general idea to construct counterexamples in different frameworks.
+One line of research concerns the behavior of the value as the players become increasingly patient, i.e., as $\lambda$ tends to $0$.
+For different families of stochastic games, $v_\lambda(\cdot)$ converges uniformly as $\lambda$ tends to $0$; see, e.g., \cite{Eve58}, \cite{Koh74}, \cite{BewKoh76}, \cite{Ros00}, \cite{RosSor01}, \cite{BolGauVig15}, \cite{Zil24}.
+However, $v_\lambda$ may diverge as $\lambda$ tends to $0$, as in finite state-blind stochastic games \cite{Zil16}, or in games with full state observation, compact action spaces, finite state space, and continuous payoff and transition functions \cite{Vig13}.
+See also \cite{SorVig15} for a general method to construct counterexamples in various frameworks.

-\textbf{Zero-sum stochastic games with perfect observation of the state and with stage duration} were introduced in \cite{Ney13}.
-Given a stochastic game $\Gamma$ (with perfect observation of the state) with stage duration $1$, Neyman considers a family $\Gamma_h$ of stochastic games in which players act at time $0, h, 2h, \ldots,$ and the payoffs and leaving probabilities are normalized at each stage, i.e. they are proportional to $h$.
-This gives the value $v_{h,\lambda}$ depending both on the discount factor $\lambda$ and the stage duration $h$.
-It is interesting to consider small $h$, since in this case game with stage duration $h$ approximates a game played in continuous time with $\lambda$-discounted payoff $\int_0^{+\infty} \lambda e^{-\lambda t} g_t dt$, see \cite[\S 3]{Ney13}, \cite[\S 8]{SorVig16}, \cite[\S 6]{Nov24a} for more details.
+\textbf{Zero-sum stochastic games with full state observation and with stage duration} were introduced in \cite{Ney13}.
+Given a stochastic game $\Gamma$ (with full state observation), \cite{Ney13} considers a family $\Gamma_h$ of stochastic games in which the players act at times $0, h, 2h, $ and so on.
+In such games, both payoffs and leaving probabilities\footnote{A \emph{leaving probability} refers to any transition probability between two \emph{distinct} states.} are normalized at each stage, i.e., they are proportional to $h$.
+Let $v_{h,\lambda}$ denote the value of the game with discount factor $\lambda$ and stage duration $h$.
+We are interested in the following two limits. \begin{enumerate} \item For each fixed $h \in (0,1]$, the \emph{asymptotic value} $\lim_{\lambda \to 0} v_{h, \lambda}$. \item For each fixed $\lambda \in (0,1]$, the \emph{evanescent value} $\lim_{h \to 0} v_{h, \lambda}$. \end{enumerate} The evanescent value $\lim_{h \to 0} v_{h, \lambda}$ of a stochastic game with full state observation coincides with the value of the same game played in continuous time, with $\lambda$-discounted payoff $\int_0^{+\infty} \lambda e^{-\lambda t} g_t \, dt$; see \cite[\S 3]{Ney13}, \cite[\S 8]{SorVig16}, \cite[Remark~4]{Nov24a} for more details.
+Hence, when it exists, the limit